Fahn Cooper

-Fahn Cooper (born April 30, 1993) is a former American football offensive tackle.
-He played college football at Ole Miss and was drafted by the San Francisco 49ers in the fifth round of the 2016 NFL Draft.
+Fahn Cooper (born April 30, 1993) is an American former football offensive tackle.
+He played college football at Ole Miss and was drafted by the San Francisco 49ers in the fifth round of the 2016 NFL draft.

 College career

 Bowling Green University

-Cooper began attending Bowling Green University in 2011 and sat out his first year as a true redshirt freshman.
+Cooper began attending Bowling Green University in 2011 and sat out his first year as a redshirt.
 He played in all 13 regular season games for the Falcon's and started at left tackle.

 College of DuPage

 Seeking an opportunity, Cooper transferred out of Bowling Green to College of DuPage in 2013.
 He started all 13 games for head coach Matt Foster and was rated by ESPN.com as the #5 junior college offensive tackle in the nation and the #18 overall junior college prospect in the nation.
 247sports.com and ESPN.com also had him rated as a four-star prospect.

 University of Mississippi

 As a highly touted junior college prospect, Cooper chose to attend the University of Mississippi and play under head coach Hugh Freeze.
 He was the Rebels' starting right tackle going into the season and was able to start all 13 regular-season games, including two at left tackle.
-He made his debut on August 28, 2014, helping Ole Miss secure a 35-13 victory over Boise State.
+He made his debut on August 28, 2014, helping Ole Miss secure a 35–13 victory over Boise State.

 On November 1, 2014, he started at left tackle for the first time during his career at Ole Miss after starting left tackle Laremy Tunsil was unable to play due to injury.
-The Rebels went on to lose 35-31 to #3 Auburn.
+The Rebels went on to lose 35–31 to #3 Auburn.
 He also started at left tackle the following week during a 48-0 victory over Presbyterian College.

-Cooper chose to forgo the 2015 NFL Draft and return to Ole Miss for his senior season.
+Cooper chose to forgo the 2015 NFL draft and return to Ole Miss for his senior season.
 He began the season as the starting left tackle after Tunsil was suspended 7 games for receiving improper benefits.
-He started the season opener against UT Martin and helped the Rebels win 73-3 making it the most points they've scored since 1935.
+He started the season opener against UT Martin and helped the Rebels win 73–3 making it the most points they've scored since 1935.
 They also had 662 yards of offense, making it the second most for a single game in school history.
-On September 19, 2015, he helped Mississippi defeat #2 Alabama 43-37, making the most points Ole Miss has ever scored at Alabama.
-The following week, he earned SEC offensive lineman of the week after helping Ole Miss defeat Vanderbilt 27-16.
+On September 19, 2015, he helped Mississippi defeat #2 Alabama 43–37, making the most points Ole Miss has ever scored at Alabama.
+The following week, he earned Southeastern Conference (SEC) offensive lineman of the week after helping Ole Miss defeat Vanderbilt 27–16.
 Cooper was mid-season all-SEC by ESPN.com and won the Kent Hull Trophy as Mississippi's top collegiate offensive lineman.
-He started every regular season contest for the Rebels, 7 of them being at left tackle and 6 at right tackle after the return of Laremy Tunsil.
+He started every regular season contest for the Rebels, 7 of them being at left tackle and 6 at right tackle after the return of Tunsil.